 - Waste Management: recycling and composting

-Humans have been changing the environment through agriculture, industrialization, travel and urbanization.
-It is critical for humans to realize their impact and adopt sustainable practices to minimize their impact.
+Humans have been changing the environment through agriculture, industrialization, travel, and urbanization.
+It is critical for humans to realize their impact and adopt sustainable practices to minimize its impact.

-Did you find this green article helpful?
-If so, share it with your friends and colleagues!
+Did you find this article helpful?
+If so, please share it with your friends!
+Many thanks.